 When we need to relate one or more digital objects to their archival descriptions represented as metadata, EAD introduces some more limitations.
-Indeed, each $\langle o\mathbb{N} \rangle$ tag of the EAD may contain a description of a digital object or a bunch of digital objects.
-These objects are usually reachable by means of a Uniform Resource Identifier (URI); the link from EAD to a digital object or group of objects can be made at any level, but "it should be made at the level where the object(s) is described or implied in EAD" (OAC Working Group, 2005).
-To this end EAD provides a $\langle dao \rangle$ tag which allows us to specify a URI to an external digital object which is part of the described material (see Fig. 5a); furthermore, EAD also provides an $\langle extptt \rangle$ element to point to a digital object that is not part of the described materials (OAC Working Group, 2005).
+Indeed, each <cN> tag of the EAD may contain a description of a digital object or a bunch of digital objects.
+These objects are usually reachable by means of a Uniform Resource Identifier (URI); the link from EAD to a digital object or group of objects can be made at any level, but "it should be made at the level where the object(s) is described or implied in EAD" [77].
+To this end EAD provides a <dao> tag which allows us to specify a URI to an external digital object which is part of the described material (see Figure 5a); furthermore, EAD also provides an <extptr> element to point to a digital object that is not part of the described materials [77].
 By means of these tags we can link one external digital object to each archival division, but we cannot link more than one digital object to a specific division.
-The current solution to this problem exploits third-party components - i.e. "digital wrappers"; a relevant example is the Metadata Encoding and Transmission Standard (METS) metadata that is used as an in-between component for relating a bunch of digital objects to an EAD component (Sugimoto and van Dongen, 2009; GDO, 2011) - see Fig. 5b.
+The current solution to this problem exploits third-party components - i.e. the so-called "digital wrappers"3; a relevant example is the Metadata Encoding and Transmission Standard (METS) metadata that is used as an in-between component for relating a bunch of digital objects to an EAD component [46, 97] - see Figure 5b.
 NESTOR in conjunction with the LOD paradigm enables the definition of a more flexible solution to the problem.
 This solution, presented in Section 8 in the "detaching the archives" use-case, exploits the clear distinction between structure and content enabled by NESTOR to instantiate an archive as an OAI-ORE instance which exposes archives as compound digital objects in the Web.